School Info, Enrollment & Policies

 Students who are reinstated in the degree program and are not yet meeting satisfactory academic progress standards will be placed on academic probation and will need to follow an academic recovery plan until they meet the requirements.

-It is each student’s responsibility to work with his/her assigned advisor before attempting to register for courses.
+It is each student’s responsibility to work with their assigned advisor before attempting to register for courses.
 Berklee Online may make changes to a student’s registration schedule in situations, including but not limited to the following: (1) if a course is cancelled, (2) if the student becomes ineligible to enroll in a course due to failing a requisite course, or (3) if a student fails to meet the Satisfactory Academic Progress requirements.

 Berklee Online has four intensive semesters per year, Fall, Winter, Spring, and Summer.